killianvalverde/runsource/kcs/test/googletest/README.md

 * Add GoogleTest as a git submodule or equivalent.
 This may not always be possible or appropriate.
 Git submodules, for example, have their own set of advantages and drawbacks.
-* Use CMake to download GoogleTest as part of the build_'s configure step.
+* Use CMake to download GoogleTest as part of the build's configure step.
 This is just a little more complex, but doesn't have the limitations of the other methods.

-The last of the above methods is implemented with a small piece of CMake code in a separate file (e.g. `CMakeLists.txt.in`) which is copied to the build_ area and then invoked as a sub-build_ _during the CMake stage_.
-That directory is then pulled into the main build_ with `add_subdirectory()`.
+The last of the above methods is implemented with a small piece of CMake code in a separate file (e.g. `CMakeLists.txt.in`) which is copied to the build area and then invoked as a sub-build _during the CMake stage_.
+That directory is then pulled into the main build with `add_subdirectory()`.
 For example:

 New file `CMakeLists.txt.in`: